doganlab/cbmap/README.md

 # cbmap
-CBMAP: Clustering-Based Manifold Approximation and Projection for Dimensionality Reduction Dogan, B. (2024).
+CBMAP: Clustering-Based Manifold Approximation and Projection for Dimensionality Reduction

+You could find the details of the method from the floowing preprint:

+Dogan, B. (2024).
 CBMAP: Clustering-based manifold approximation and projection for dimensionality reduction. arXiv preprint arXiv:2404.17940.

 Installation